rybaier/LOTR-TT-React-API/pseudo.md

 #### FUNCTIONS
 - Function List
     - Random Data display
-    - Random Search function
+        - Random Search button
+            - (update) as there are really only three usable endpoints for random data each has been given a seperate component to display that specific data
+                - user will be able to distinguish type of data by navigating to type of data through navigation
             - useEffect API call and Authorization header with random endpoint assigned
-             - create endpoint array variable
+                - create endpoint state variable
+                - sets API data to state variable
                 - Math.random for index number of endpoint array assigned to variable
-             - endppoint variable interpolated into URL
-             - sets API data to state variable
             - returns loading statement while gathering data
             - returns random LOTR info to useState variable
                 - state variable data then used in corresponding component
                     - state variable mapped through for array with Math.random
                         - map through chosen array object
                             - map through chosen object to gain final data for display
                                 - returns data
     - Function for parsing through API data
         - map function to create usable variables to display data
         - function needs to be in each component page
-    - Search Bar Function
+    - Search Bar Function (stretch)
         - function will take input value (text) and compare it to endpoint array variable
             - using conditional endpoint array index will be applied to API fetch call
         - function will return gathered data